What does that mean to you?

 Interesting as it might all be, how does any of this relate to ‘fixing the High Street’ I can hear you asking.

 Well, one strong consumer trend & desire is to find, join, enjoy, share & experience a community.
-It seems obvious then (in my opinion), that retailers should put at least as much effort analyses the sales statistics, the purchasing data, the stock levels there is something much simpler to do and that will gain bigger, faster, more sustainable and considerably more satisfying results.
+It seems obvious then (in my opinion), that retailers should put urgent effort into something that’s simple to do and that will gain bigger, faster, more sustainable and considerably more satisfying results, than constant data analysis.

 Image – University of Northampton

 Go through Jane Jacob’s paragraph line by line and have in mind that ‘the city’ is ‘your shop’.
-Bring to life the experiences, connections, contacts that she describes.
 It might read:

 The trust of a great shop is formed over time from many, many little public contacts.
 It grows out of people popping in for a coffee, getting advice from Tom or Freda (they love helping customers), giving advice to other shoppers, comparing opinions with staff & other customers about interior styling and nodding a hello to the couple trying the XYZ item, hearing about a great new color from the in-house expert and borrowing a sample being returned by another.